 A study of the teaching of exceptional children in a regular Education classroom.
 The course will consist of the characteristics of all exceptionalities, and educational and behavioral adaptations for exceptional children in the regular classroom.
+Also included will be topics on effective instructional techniques, strategies, and materials to meet the needs of diverse learners, including students with disabilities.
 Prerequisite: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
 Three semester hours credit.